 - Apply to NCC.

 - Once accepted, fill out an Intake Welcome Packet (which you can also pick up in Room 100).
-Talk with Melissa Olson, the Disabilities Support Coordinator ext.
-1451 if you need more information about the process or have any questions.
+Talk with a Disabilities Support Coordinator if you need more information about the process or have any questions.

 - Be sure to call if you need accommodations to take the Accuplacer, a computerized test that is a requirement for all students before registering for classes.

-- Make an appointment with Melissa Olson (ext 1451) to bring back your completed Intake Welcome Packet which includes your required documentation.
+- Make an appointment with a Disabilities Coordinator to bring back your completed Intake Welcome Packet which includes your required documentation.
 During the meeting (if all paperwork is complete) we will discuss Reasonable Accommodation Plans and set up one for you.

 When should I apply?

 Apply as early as possible.
 Some accommodations, such as digital textbooks or interpreters for the deaf, can take weeks to acquire.
 If you wait until the week that you start classes, you may not receive what you need when class begins, which could set you back academically.
 You can apply any time but it is best to start an application for services 4-6 weeks before the start of school.

 Find out the most frequently asked questions.

 For more information, contact: